 This razzmatazz around the keyword of digitalisation has proven useful on many counts.
 Industry major Google, in a bid to tap into the millions who commute by the Railways on a daily basis, had partnered with RailTel to provide free Wi-Fi services at a targeted four hundred stations.
 Such collaborations have given the Digital India campaign a solid momentum and have been a model example to further the Public-Private partnerships that are equitable for both parties involved.
 At present, this partnership has materialised brilliantly, with over a hundred stations being connected to the network.
 This joint effort has been christened the title “Project Nilgiri”.
 As per latest statistics made available by Google, over ten million Indians now have access to high-speed internet, with an average estimate of around fifteen thousand people connecting to the free networks for the first time every day.
 Internet penetration in India has thus been effectively catalysed by the Indian Railways, providing the platform for private ventures to provide internet access to millions of Indians.

 To build on the noble initiative of Digital India, the Railways have not left any chord untouched.
 Continuous innovations and development, fuelled by imagination and an acute understanding of the demands of the day, have propelled the Indian Railways into bringing out several applications and services that can be accessed by having a phone.
+At the forefront comes the Railway’s autonomous IT cell, popularly christened ‘CRIS’- Centre for Railway Information Services.
+This is the organisation that has made possible the launch of the widely popular PNR Status enquiry online, or the National Train Enquiry System (NTES) that can be used to track the live running status of a train.
 The launch of the UTS App- Unreserved Ticketing System has been a formidable success.
 On 10th of February, 2016, Shri Suresh Prabhu launched hand-held terminals for Travelling Ticket Examiners (TTEs), which relays information from a running train to the next immediate station.
 A facility for online booking of disposable linens on trains has also been established.

 This expedition towards digitalisation has an inherent positive effect on the finances and economy of the Indian Railways.
 Digitalisation of essential services would reduce manual operational costs, and thus help to bring down the total expenses.
 Moreover, facilities such as online booking of tickets and related services have convenience surcharges attached to them that helps bring in additional revenue.
 Revenue earned through service charges doubled from Rs.
 256.34 crore to Rs.
 551.49 crore in fiscal 2016.
 This forms one-third of the entire revenue generated by the IRCTC, as per reports published by the Economic Times.
 Another matchless example of the unending benefits of digitalisation for the Railways was made clear during the e-auction of scrap materials.
 More than fifteen thousand wagons, twelve hundred coaches, and around a hundred locomotives are auctioned by the Railway every year.
 The mandatory e-auction helped to generate around Rs.
 3000 crores in 2014-2015.
 In more ways than one, liberalisation of the Railway finances to accommodate online services will eventually help the Railway resuscitate from its financial woes at present.